 In Middle School, students are excited to participate in clubs for the first time.
 They are encouraged to propose ideas for clubs that address their interests, find faculty sponsors, and meet during the Lions Den period on a weekly or bi-weekly basis.
 There interests range from the Rock, Paper, Scissors Club to the Chess Club to the Art Club, and many more.
 Clubs are a fun and engaging way for students to demonstrate their leadership and creativity and learn from one another outside of the classroom.

 Starting in fifth grade students have an opportunity to represent and serve the St. John's student body.
 This group of elected students work together with a faculty advisor to assist in School life and are the leaders in the student community.
 From organizing events to holding drives for relief efforts, through their actions, Student Council members work to represent the St. John's Code of Respect, Responsibility, Honesty, and Care.

 Starting in the fourth grade, students have the opportunity to participate in Global Elementary Model United Nations (GEMUN), which provides real-world scenarios for students to play the role of delegates from different countries and attempt to solve real world issues with the policies and perspectives of their assigned country so that they can learn about cooperation and collaboration in a global context.
-In 2021, 13 Lower and Middle School students participated in GEMUN XXXII, and they were successful at learning how assemblies at the United Nations operate.
 They learned about other countries, cultures, and international relationships, while developing a global perspective on real issues we face today.
 The life skills they learned will serve them well in the future.
 Students made speeches, prepared videos, and discussed key topics while serving in a variety of roles including Ambassadors and Security Council delegates among others.